The Future CFO of the Year Award, partnered by ACCA

 Laura Mitchell – Heriot-Watt University, International Business Management with Marketing

-Laura studies international business with marketing at Heriot-Watt University in Edinburgh and spent her third year studying at the Heriot-Watt Malaysia campus.
-Her determination, resilience and passion for leadership and career growth has enabled her to self-source various internships within the automotive, oil and gas and consultancy industries.
+Laura completed a six-week internship with P&G before accepting a job offer as an account manager.
+She studied international business with marketing at Heriot-Watt University in Edinburgh and spent her third year studying at the Heriot-Watt Malaysia campus.
+Her determination, resilience and passion for leadership and career growth enabled her to self-source various internships within the automotive, oil and gas and consultancy industries.
 Laura has taken on various public speaking roles where she has inspired other students about the value of work experience.
-During the summer, she interned with Subsurface Global, where she coordinated and implemented marketing materials to increase brand awareness and facilitate growth.
+She previously interned with Subsurface Global, where she coordinated and implemented marketing materials to increase brand awareness and facilitate growth.

 Andrea Fernandes | University of Nottingham | Economics Elio Beretta | Lancaster University | Advertising and Marketing Fraser Ralston | Durham University | Economics Kieran Bevan | Cardiff Metropolitan University | Business and Management Studies with Law Pathway Laura Mitchell | Heriot-Watt University | International Business Management with Marketing Loucas Ferekides | King's College London | Business Management Marisa Ford | University of Nottingham | Politics and Economics Rebecca Lee | University of Warwick | History and Politics Tatenda Paidamoyo Moyo | University of Nottingham | Politics and International Relations Zain Shah | University of Birmingham | Chemical Engineering